rguske/tmc-tko-lc/workshop/content/exercises/04-image-policies.md

 kubectl --kubeconfig=.kube/config get pods -n {{ session_namespace }}
 ```

-* Again, check the events if there is any error
+* Again, check the events if there is any error, ignore the errors from the previous test

 ```execute-1